m-karthika14/Anemia-Detection/README.md

 - This repo is a research/demo scaffold.
 If you plan to reuse datasets, check dataset licenses before redistribution.
 - Open a GitHub issue or PR with reproducible steps for fixes or improvements.

----
-If you'd like, I can:
-- add a small example with sample images to `examples/` for quick testing, or
-- produce a minimal Dockerfile to containerize the Streamlit demo.